charJe/GreenChoice/README.md

 We focused on water footprint data of each food item and then utilized a comprehensive list of vegetarian and vegan friendly foods/chemicals to determine if the overall food product is veg or vegan friendly.

 ## How to Run
-1. Download the app ( not available currently on the app store )
+1. Download the app ( not available currently on the app or play store )
-2. Take a picture of a list of ingredients, filling up the camera as much as possible
+2. Take a clear picture of a list of ingredients
 3. The picture will be sent to our server and will return the overall water footprint, the vegan/vegetarian ingredients, and if it is overall vegetarian, vegan, or neither.

 ## Our Goal